open-telemetry/opentelemetry-specification/specification/metrics/metric-requirement-level.md

 ## Opt-In

 Instrumentations SHOULD emit the metric if and only if the user configures the instrumentation to do so.
 Instrumentation that doesn't support configuration MUST NOT emit `Opt-In` metrics.

+This attribute requirement level is recommended for metrics that are particularly expensive to retrieve or might pose a security or privacy risk.
+These should therefore only be enabled deliberately by a user making an informed decision.